turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 ### Architecture

 Your entire application will consist of one HTML page or template.
-You will have two JavaScript files:
+You will have three JavaScript files:

 1. A `todo-list.js` file that contains a `ToDoList` class.
 	* `ToDoList` methods must include, _but are not limited to_: